ethereum-optimism/community-hub/src/docs/useful-tools/explorers.md

 ## Blockscout

-We have a Blockscout explorer for both [OP Mainnet](https://optimism.blockscout.com), [OP Goerli](https://optimism-goerli.blockscout.com), and [OP Sepolia](https://optimism-sepolia.blockscout.com/).
+We have a Blockscout explorer for [OP Mainnet](https://optimism.blockscout.com), [OP Goerli](https://optimism-goerli.blockscout.com), and [OP Sepolia](https://optimism-sepolia.blockscout.com/).
 It includes:

 - [Verified testnet contract source code, along with the ability to interact with it](https://optimism-goerli.blockscout.com/verified-contracts)
 - [Detailed testnet transaction information](https://optimism-goerli.blockscout.com/txs)